 Contemporary art has cleaved into two – art you can take home and put on walls, look at in private, and art you go and see publicly – sometimes it’s just an idea you go to see.
 In the former, it’s still the object itself that matters.
 I’ve often wondered how artists must feel giving up this object.
 Unlike other artforms – music, writing, or ideas-based artworks – it’s the thing that is important.
 Wanting to own it, though, that’s easy.
 For me, there’s appreciation of beauty and technique, but it also has something to do with a desire for a narrative.

 I look now at my old housemate’s picture of mother and child, and I can finally see what must have first drawn me to the painting: when I bought it, my immediate family had recently separated in four directions.
 I’d purchased, without realising it, a representation of the thing I no longer had.
-When I look at my friend’s picture of flowers, I’m reminded of another time, half a lifetime ago: Paloma and her two brothers, a circle that still comes together now and then like a still life of friends that moves through subtly changing iterations.
+When I look at my friend’s picture of flowers, I’m reminded of another time, half a lifetime ago: Paloma and her two brothers and a circle of friends that still comes together now and then and moves through subtly changing iterations.

 After buying Paloma’s flowers I dreamed about taking a road trip down the Hume alone to collect it.
 I started composing music tracks for the trip.
 I’d return to Sydney on a sunny day, my cargo carefully placed in the back.
 Nothing happens how you picture it.
 On the way to Melbourne I had two children in the car with me, and I had one of those shameful moments of parenting when I lost control.
 I yelled, I blamed my kids when we got lost.
 I ran out of petrol half way.
 My country cousin, calm and competent, bundled her own kids in the car and rescued us.